mtplr/pyMergeColumns/README.md

   -i INPUT [INPUT ...], --input INPUT [INPUT ...]
                         Input file names
   -s SYMBOL, --symbol SYMBOL
                         Symbol used as delimiter.
-Default is tab ' '.
-Can be used: , . '
+Default is tab '\t'.
-                        ' etc.
+                        Can be used: , . ' ' etc.
 ```

 ### Example